 Many companies have open innovation pages on their websites.
 Companies that are interested in partnering with startups are usually open about their areas of interests, target markets, and key innovation resources.
 If you don’t want to go from site to site all day, you can also log into seedsprint to see all these resources in one place.

-For more information about how to connect with tech scouts, check out our recent post on the subject. seedsprint lets you search for and message tech scouts that are looking for startup partners.
+For more information about how to connect with tech scouts, check out our post on the subject.
+Ready for a conversation?
+Make sure you know the right lingo and then search for and message tech scouts on seedsprint that are looking for startup partners.